Welsh Alliance Division Two – 2nd April 2016

 - Programme: N/A

 - Cup of Coffee: £0.60

-Now this wouldn’t be the first time I have visited Pant Newydd, although it would be the first for a few years.
-The last time I had visited Halkyn United was when I saw them play my team Holywell Town in a Welsh Alliance derby fixture on Boxing Day.
-On that cold Christmas day, the home side were victorious by winning the game 1-0, much to my chagrin as the Wellmen played well that day.
-Anyway I hadn’t been back to the stadium since that fixture, so I was eager to see if the ground had developed in that time and how the current side compared to the eleven that beat their rivals on that December derby day.
+Now, this wouldn’t be the first time I have visited Pant Newydd, although it would be the first in a few years.
+The last time I visited Halkyn United was when I saw them play my team Holywell Town in a Welsh Alliance derby fixture on Boxing Day.
+On that cold Christmas day, the home side was victorious by winning the game 1-0, much to my chagrin as the Wellmen played well that day.
+Anyway, I hadn’t been back to the stadium since that fixture, so I was eager to see if the ground had developed in that time and how the current side compared to the eleven that beat their rivals on that December derby day.
 Plus it was an ideal opportunity to finally write a groundhopping blog on the local Halkyn United club, based in the nearby village of Halkyn Pentre.